emilio2hd/development-ubuntu-ruby-rails-ansible/README.md

 To access VM PostgreSQL by pgAdmin, configure:

     Host: localhost
-    Port: 5532 # Check if the port didn't change, as I've mentioned in Port Forwards
+    Port: 5532 # Check if the port didn't change, as was mentioned in Port Forwards
     Username: vagrant
     Password: 123456